-After the pregnancy and birth, you're now gradually establishing a daily routine with your baby.
-You’re learning the ropes to looking after your baby and experiencing a special time together.
+After the pregnancy and the birth, it’s time to gradually start establishing a daily routine with your baby.
+You’re having your first experiences with your baby during this unique time.

 Stressful situations in family life cannot be avoided entirely.
 However, this aspect can be improved if family members set shared priorities.

 Postnatal depression occurs as a reaction to the many pressures associated with pregnancy and childbirth.
 It should not be disregarded.

 Find out more about current health issues and get all the information you need about our attractive offers, delivered by e-mail to read whenever it suits you.
 Our newsletter is free of charge and you can sign up here:

 You have just received an email with a confirmation link.
 Please click on this to complete your registration.